At CareforKids.com.au we receive many questions from families about the best way to employ a nanny.

 Ensure you are specific about the nanny's responsibilities.
 Provide clear information about your family’s routines, including nap and feeding times, weekly activities and so on.

-Depending on the nature of your employment contract you may need to register with the ATO to allow for income tax deductions.
+Depending on the nature of your employment contract, you may need to register with the Australian Taxation Office and withhold tax from payments you make to your employee nanny.
 For further information visit ATO.gov.au.
+The ATO says you do not need to withhold money if you pay a nanny agency, which pays your nanny as a third party.
 Nannies hired as independent contractors will be responsible for maintaining their own tax affairs.

-If the nanny works over 30 hours per week and is paid over $450 gross in wages per month they are entitled to superannuation.
-The current rate of superannuation is 9.5 per cent of the employee's gross wage.
-For more information visit the ATO or contact the ATO's Superannuation Hotline 13 10 20.
+If the nanny works for you for over 30 hours per week and you pay them $450 or more (before tax) in wages per month they are entitled to superannuation.
+The current rate of superannuation is 10 per cent of the employee's gross wage.
+For more information, visit the ATO or contact the ATO's Superannuation Hotline 13 10 20 (weekdays, 8am to 6pm).

 For information on the insurance requirements in your area click on the links below: